cilium/cilium.io/src/posts/2026-06-07-understanding-kubernetes-network-security/index.md

 ## Layer 7 Inspection

-This capability extends security beyond Layer 3/4 filtering to address the Layer 7 Blindness in Network Policies.
+This capability extends security beyond Layer 3/4 filtering to address the Layer 7 blindness in network policies.
 It allows for fine-grained, API-aware security (e.g., DNS-aware rules) by enabling policies to inspect the application content.
 For instance, a policy can allow a _GET /public_ request while explicitly blocking a sensitive _POST /admin/shutdown_ command, strictly enforcing the Principle of Least Privilege.

 [Read More About Cilium Network Policies](https://isovalent.com/blog/post/intro-to-cilium-network-policies/)